-To install MySQL from a development source tree, your system must satisfy the tool requirements outlined in Section 2.8, “Installing MySQL from Source”.
+To install MySQL from a development source tree, your system must satisfy the tool requirements listed at Section 2.8.2, “Source Installation Prerequisites”.

 Clone the MySQL Git repository to your machine.
 The following command clones the MySQL Git repository to a directory named

 mysql-server.
 The initial download may take some time to complete, depending on the speed of your connection.

 ~$ git clone https://github.com/mysql/mysql-server.git Cloning into 'mysql-server'... remote: Counting objects: 1198513, done. remote: Total 1198513 (delta 0), reused 0 (delta 0), pack-reused 1198513 Receiving objects: 100% (1198513/1198513), 1.01 GiB | 7.44 MiB/s, done.
 Resolving deltas: 100% (993200/993200), done.
 Checking connectivity... done.
 Checking out files: 100% (25510/25510), done.

 When the clone operation completes, the contents of your local MySQL Git repository appear similar to the following: